SysBioChalmers/Kluyveromyces_marxianus-GEM/README.md

 ### Required Software:

-* A functional Matlab installation (MATLAB 7.3 or higher)
+* A functional MATLAB installation (version 7.3 or higher)
 * One of the following:
   * [The RAVEN Toolbox for MATLAB](https://github.com/SysBioChalmers/RAVEN).
   * [The COBRA Toolbox for MATLAB](https://github.com/opencobra/cobratoolbox).